rebcabin/masr/specs.md

 MASR is "Meta Abstract Semantics Representation," and also a physics pun, "Microwave Amplification by Stimulated emission of Radiation."
-It is a work-in-progress, intended to replace the specification of ASR in ASDL by a more precise and discriminating type system written in Clojure.
+It is a work-in-progress, intended to replace the ASDL with by a more precise and discriminating type system written.

-We begin the mapping with a precis of the full ASDL specification, or at least, a snapshot of it:
+We begin with a summary of the full ASDL specification, or, at least, a snapshot of it:
 `ASR_2023_APR_06_snapshot`.asdl
 https://github.com/rebcabin/masr/blob/main/ASR_2023_APR_06_snapshot.asdl